pybricks/pybricks-projects/sets/spike-prime/other-models/birthday-candle-blower/index.md

   - Counterclockwise: left Red button

-# Technical Design Notes
+## Technical Design Notes

 For the fan to spin fast enough to blow candles, we need a very large gear attached to the fan motor and a very small gear attached to the fan's axis.

 The fan blades' facing and spinning directions also matter.
-In the pictured design, the fan only generates strong forward winds when:
+In the pictured design, the fan only generates strong forward wind when:
 - the bottoms of the blade pieces face forward; AND
 - the fan spins clockwise from the robot's point of view.